 Are you missing one or more teeth?
 If so, you should consider having them replaced.
 Besides the aesthetic disadvantages of one or more missing teeth, structural changes to your mouth and jaw also occur.
 Patients can experience more difficulty eating or speaking properly.
 Similarly, patients with a damaged or decayed tooth should consider restorative treatment.

 At White Clay Dental Associates, we offer two great solutions for patients with either of these problems—dental bridges and crowns.
 If you'd like to learn more about these excellent services, continue reading or contact our office to reserve a consultation.

-It may take a little time for you to adjust to your bridge, but after a few days, it should feel like you have your own teeth back.
-We recommend eating soft foods for the first few days after having your bridge placed.
+It may take a little time for you to adjust to your new bridge, but after a few days, it should feel like you have your own teeth back.
+We recommend eating soft foods for the first few days after having a bridge placed.
 After this initial phase, you’ll be able to eat whatever you want without worry.